West Indian whistling duck: Taxonomy

 The West Indian whistling duck was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas arborea.
 Linnaeus based his account on the descriptions by earlier authors.
 In 1725 the Irish physician, naturalist and collector Hans Sloane had described and illustrated the "Whistling-Duck" in the second volume of his A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica.
 Sloane noted that it was common on the island of Jamaica.
 The English naturalist George Edwards had included a description and a hand-coloured illustration of the "Black-bill'd whistling Duck" in the fourth volume of his A Natural History of Uncommon Birds that was published in 1751.
 Edwards had been able to examine a specimen at the home of Admiral Sir Charles Wager at Stanley House in Chelsea, west London.

 The West Indian whistling duck is now one of eight species placed in the genus Dendrocygna that was introduced in 1837 by the English naturalist William Swainson.
-The species is treated as monotypic: no subspecies are recognised.
+The species is treated as monotypic, with no subspecies being recognised.
 The genus name combines the Ancient Greek dendron meaning "tree" with the genus Cygnus.
 The specific epithet arborea is from Latin arboreus meaning "tree".

 Description

 The West Indian whistling duck is the largest and darkest of the whistling ducks with a length of 48 to 58 cm.
 The female weighs from 800 to 1320 g and the male weighs from 760 to 1240 g; this species is about the size of a mallard.
 It has a long black bill, long head and longish legs.
 It has a pale foreneck and light brown face.
 The crown, back, breast and wings are dark brown to black, and the rest of the underparts are white with heavy black markings.

-All plumages are similar, except that juveniles are duller and have a less contrasted belly pattern.
+All plumages are similar, except that juveniles are duller and have a less contrasting belly pattern.

 Distribution

 The West Indian whistling duck is widely scattered throughout the West Indies, including a large breeding population in the Bahamas, and smaller numbers in Cuba, the Cayman Islands, Antigua and Barbuda, Jamaica, Hispaniola (both the Dominican Republic and Haiti), and Puerto Rico.
-It is largely sedentary, apart from local movements, which can be 100 km or more.
+It is largely sedentary, apart from local movements, which can be or more.